 Why Nitpicking is so Important

 Let’s get into details by focusing on the lockout tagout labels you’ll be placing on the different types of isolating devices (and machinery if this is not already done).
-I’ll explain why it’s important to properly choose your tag material.
+I’ll explain why it’s important to choose your tag material properly.

 What are your lockout tagout tags made of?

-What’s the best material to use in the particular environment you’re in?
+What’s the best material to use in your particular environment?
 If you’re in a fairly neutral, mild-temperature environment, you have the most options to choose from.
-But if you’re in a very hot, cold, damp, or corrosive environment, you must be very careful of your choices of tag and fastener materials.
+But if you’re in a very hot, cold, damp, or corrosive environment, you must be careful of your tag and fastener materials choices.

 Plastic tags are cheap and easy to manufacture.
 They are fairly durable but may not be able to withstand extreme temperatures.
 In that case you could go to heavy duty labels such as stainless steel or aluminum tag.

 But what if there’s something acidic in the air?
 That could chew through the metal.
-We’ve seen that happen where the company spent thousands of dollars on metal tags and hundreds of man-hours to place the tags on all of their devices, only to have to replace them within a couple of years.
+We’ve seen that happen where the company spent thousands of dollars on metal tags and hundreds of man-hours to place the tags on all their devices, only to have to replace them within a few years.
 The tags were fully rusted and illegible.

 On the other end of the spectrum, mining operations in Northern Canada regularly see temperatures in the -40°C range.
 Plastic tags become brittle at those temperatures and easily break apart.